asteroid-lang/asteroid/Asteroid User Guide.md

 ## Pattern Matching

 Pattern matching lies at the heart of Asteroid.
 We saw some of Asteroid's pattern matching ability when we discussed the `let` statement.
-We can also have pattern matching in expression using the `is` predicate.
+We can also have pattern matching in expressions using the `is` predicate.

 ### Pattern Matching in Expressions: The `is` Predicate

-The advantage of the `is` predicate is that we can have pattern matching in Asteroid anywhere where expressions are allowed.
-Consider,
+Consider the following example of this predicate among some patterns,
 ```
 load system "io".